LukeGrahamLandry/ForgedFabric/README.md

 - common code can check if it's running on forge by calling `FabricLoader.getInstance().isModLoaded("forge")`
 - architectury-loom lets you use yarn mappings on forge. if you stay with yarn when porting fabric mods you can merge upstream changes easily
 - you must manually call your ModInitializer and ClientModInitializer from your forge mod
+- forge must load `FabricOnForgeMod` as a mod, be careful when shadowing

 ## Licensing

+- ForgedFabric is Copyright 2022 LukeGrahamLandry, available under the Apache License 2.0, you can pretty much do whatever you want with it.
 - ForgedFabric uses the same package and method names as the Fabric API, Copyright (c) 2016, 2017, 2018, 2019 FabricMC under the [Apache License 2.0](https://github.com/FabricMC/fabric/blob/1.19.2/LICENSE).
 - ForgedFabric includes ZsoltMolnarrr/TinyConfig, Copyright (c) 2022 under the MIT License.